 One of the most effective ways to build your emergency fund is to automate your savings.
 Set up automatic transfers from your checking account to your dedicated emergency savings account on a regular basis.

-Whether it’s weekly, biweekly, or monthly, automation ensures that you consistently contribute to your fund without having to think about it.
+Whether it’s weekly, biweekly, or monthly, automation ensures consistent contributions to your fund.
+You don’t have to think about it.

 Cut unnecessary expenses